You are currently viewing Staying in the light and finding the truth.

 • My sins aren’t as bad as other people’s sins.

-• If you believe every time something bad happens to you or the ones you love it’s because God is punishing you, then you will never be able to trust your heavenly Father.
+• If you believe every time something bad happens to you or the ones you love, it’s because God is punishing you, then you will never be able to trust your heavenly Father.

-• If you think your little routine will keep God at bay, then you will never have a close personal relationship with God, because you’re focused on your routine.
+• If you think your little routine will keep God at bay, then you will never have a close personal relationship with God because you’re focused on your routine.

-• If you think that God heals all illnesses you will live with a very deep seated sense of disappointment in God when He lets you down.
+• If you think that God heals all illnesses, you will live with a very deep-seated sense of disappointment in God when He lets you down.

-• If you think that you can get to heaven based on your own merits, then you will not only be disappointed in this life, as you try to scramble around to figure out where you stand in the balance of life, but you will also be deeply disappointed one day when you meet your heavenly Father and discover it wasn’t about what you have done or planned to do.
+• If you think that you can get to heaven based on your own merits, then you will not only be disappointed in this life as you try to scramble around to figure out where you stand in the balance of life, but you will also be deeply disappointed one day when you meet your heavenly Father and discover it wasn’t about what you have done or planned to do.
 It was something entirely different.

 Let me give you an example of people who refused to see the truth, even though it should have been plain to them.

-When Jesus came to earth, He entered into the exact same world of men that were thinking this way.
+When Jesus came to earth, He entered into the exact same world of men who were thinking this way.
 In John 8, when Jesus showed up on the scene, He said I am here to explain God to you.
 God did everything He could to show us what He is really like.

 Verse 31 “To the Jews who had believed him, Jesus said, “If you hold to my teaching, you are really my disciples.”
 Verse 32 “Then you will know the truth, and the truth will set you free.”

-What happens next is such a great example of how people, or in this case the Jews refused to see the truth, even though it is plain.
+What happens next is such a great example of how people, or in this case, the Jews, refused to see the truth, even though it is plain.

 Now look at verse 33.
 They answered him, “We are Abraham’s descendants and have never been slaves of anyone.
 How can you say that we shall be set free?”